1j01/pixelweaver/README.md

 previewing the change by scaling/translating the output of the program before simulating back up to that point.

+Could render the program in parallel at a zoomed out scale, and use that for the preview when zooming out of panning, and potentially a minimap for navigation as well.

 ## Usage

 Currently there's no integrated code editor;